Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links.

 Kicking Horse Coffee Dark Roast is a stellar organic decaf whole bean product, boasting a mellow, milk chocolate and hazelnut flavor that could have come straight from a high-end coffee shop.
 The product is not only organic, but also fairtrade certified and kosher, checking off many boxes that modern consumers look for in a coffee.
 The dark roast beans are processed using the Swiss water method, adding to the prestige of this brand.

 This coffee shined with nearly every brewing method we threw at it, including French press, drip machine, pour over and cold brew, though it cannot be used in a K cup style machine.
 Additionally, this is a whole bean product, so you are going to need a grinder.
-If you like to grind it yourself, have a look at the Best Coffee Maker With Grinder.
+If you like to grind it yourself, have a look at the Best Coffee Maker with a grinder.

 Maud’s Decaf Coffee is a great value, coming in a large pack of 100 K cup style pods at a relatively low price point.
 The coffee is available in several decaf flavors, including dark roast and medium roast, and the taste is on point.
 The product is fair trade certified and bagged at the company’s San Diego facility, with the arabica beans sourced from a variety of locations.